VinayGolchcha/Messenger-app-amarya-BE/README.md

-# Messenger-app-amarya-BE
+# Messenger-Service-Backend
-Messaging app for internal communication
+An insightful canvas app for easing the counselling of the doctors.